Peter Bearman: Career

 After receiving his PhD, he was a lecturer at Harvard, before joining the sociology department at University of North Carolina at Chapel Hill.
 There he moved from assistant professor to full professor by 1996, before moving to Columbia University in 1997.
-At Columbia, Bearman was chair of the department of sociology from 2001-2005 and chair of the department of statistics from 2007-2008.
+At Columbia, Bearman was chair of the department of sociology from 2001 to 2005 and chair of the department of statistics from 2007 to 2008.
 Between 2002 and 2003, he was a visiting professor at the University of Genoa, Italy, the University of Munich.
 He has chaired 50 doctoral dissertations.

 Bearman was the founding director of the Institute for Social and Economic Research and Policy, and is currently the director of INCITE, the Interdisciplinary Center for Innovative Theory and Empirics at Columbia University.
 He was also co-founding director of Columbia's Oral History Master of Arts program and co-founding director of the Global Health Research Center in Central Asia.

 He is currently co-editor of the Oral History Series and the Middle Range Series, both published by Columbia University Press.
 He has also been on the editorial board of several scholarly journals, including the American Journal of Sociology, Social Forces, and Sociological Theory.

 Major contributions

-Bearman, along with J. Richard Udry, designed the National Longitudinal Study of Adolescent Health (Add Health), currently the only nationally-representative study of adolescent sexuality in the United States, which has yielded over a thousand published research articles and received the 2016 Golden Goose Award.
+Bearman, along with J. Richard Udry, designed the National Longitudinal Study of Adolescent Health (Add Health), currently the only nationally representative study of adolescent sexuality in the United States, which has yielded over a thousand published research articles and received the 2016 Golden Goose Award.

 From these data, Bearman has published seminal articles on the sexual network, virginity pledges, same sex attraction, and adolescent suicidality.
 He is widely credited with bringing social network analysis methods to the demographic and population research community.
 He also introduced social network approaches to social sequence analysis through the concept of narrative networks.
 Bearman currently directs the Robert Wood Johnson Program in population health at Columbia University.
 He has received major grants and contracts from the National Science Foundation, the American Legacy Foundation, the Office of Population Affairs National Institutes of Health, the National Institute of Child Health and Development, The Andrew Mellon Foundation, the Russell Sage Foundation, the Robert Wood Johnson Foundation, and the Rockefeller Foundation, totaling over $20,000,000.

-With co-authors Katherine Stovel, and James Moody, Bearman received the A Roger V. Gould Prize in 2004 for his article “Chains of Affection: The Structure of Adolescent Romantic and Sexual Networks.”
+With co-authors Katherine Stovel, and James Moody, Bearman received the A Roger V. Gould Prize in 2004 for his article "Chains of Affection: The Structure of Adolescent Romantic and Sexual Networks."
 The editorial board of the American Journal of Sociology selects one article published in the journal for a two-year period.
 They award the prize to an article that is "empirically rigorous, theoretically grounded, and lucidly written."